HaitaoMao/HaitaoMao.github.io/pages/Me.md

 I am a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
 Now my research topic in Baidu is Unbiased Learning To Rank.
 I am still focusing on the unifed view on Graph Neural Network.
 If as expected, my achievements in Baidu are:

-- One dataset paper on Unbiased Learning to rank problem.
-The paper will provide new practical challenges on this task.
+- One dataset paper accepte by NeurIPS 2020 dataset track on Unbiased Learning to rank problem.
+It provides new practical challenges on this task.
 - Host the WSDM CUP on the above dataset.
 - One full paper for causal disocvery on unbiased learning to rank problem (baseline for the above dataset).